Iowa Monarch Conservation Consortium Strategic Goals and Operating Principles

 Organizations interested in becoming members or partners of the Consortium should contact Iowa State University or be referred to Iowa State University by Consortium members.
 Consortium members will decide on requests for member or partner status, consistent with Consortium’s Operating Principles.

-Members of the Iowa Monarch Conservation Consortium have a presence in Iowa (e.g., members’ business activities, conservation programs, research, outreach etc.) and a commitment to contribute in-kind resources or financial investment to meet the strategic goals of the Consortium.
+Members of the Iowa Monarch Conservation Consortium have a presence in Iowa (e.g., members’ business activities, conservation programs, research, outreach etc.) and a commitment to meet the strategic goals of the Consortium.

 Partners of the Iowa Monarch Conservation Consortium have a presence regionally or nationally in monarch conservation, and/or in related habitat conservation efforts, and a commitment to meet the strategic goals of the Consortium.